Minnesota Twins: 1980s–90s

 The World Series in 1991 is regarded by many as one of the classics of all time.
 In this Series, four games were won during the teams' final at-bat, and three of these were in extra innings.
 The Atlanta Braves won all three of their games in Atlanta, and the Twins won all four of their games in Minnesota.
-Up until then, it was the second time in MLB history when a team won all its home games on the road to winning the World Series.
+Up until then, it was the second time in MLB history when a team won all its home games on their way to winning the World Series.
 The Twins also did it in 1987.
 The sixth game was a legendary one for Puckett, who tripled in a run, made a sensational leaping catch against the wall, and finally in the 11th inning hit the game-winning home run.
 Before Puckett's home run, the Braves brought in Charlie Leibrandt to face him.
 Chili Davis was on-deck.
 Puckett told Davis he was going to bunt, and Davis was going to win the game.
 Davis told him he was going to sit on Leibrandt's change-up and send everyone home.
 The seventh game was tied 0–0 after the regulation nine innings, and marked only the second time that the seventh game of the World Series had ever gone into extra innings.
 The Twins won on a walk-off RBI single by Gene Larkin in the bottom of the 10th inning, after Morris had pitched ten shutout innings against the Braves.
 The seventh game of the 1991 World Series is widely regarded as one of the greatest games in the history of professional baseball.

 After a winning season in 1992 but falling short of Oakland in the division, the Twins fell into a years-long stretch of mediocrity, posting a losing record each season for the next eight: 71–91 in 1993, 50–63 in 1994, 56–88 in 1995, 78–84 in 1996, 68–94 in 1997, 70–92 in 1998, 63–97 in 1999 and 69–93 in 2000.
 From 1994 to 1997, a long sequence of retirements and injuries hurt the team badly, and Tom Kelly spent the remainder of his managerial career attempting to rebuild the Twins.
 In 1997, owner Carl Pohlad almost sold the Twins to North Carolina businessman Don Beaver, who would have moved the team to the Piedmont Triad area.